-- Hot oil and components can cause personal injury.
-Do not allow hot oil or components to contact the skin. - At operating temperature, the hydraulic tank is hot and can be under pressure. - To relieve the pressure from the hydraulic tank, loosen the oil fill plug 1 on the hydraulic tank. - Relieve the tank pressure with engine off by removing fill plug slowly to prevent burns from hot oil. - Place the machine on level ground, with the arm and bucket cylinder fully retracted and attachments lowered, as shown.
-Stop the engine. - Relieve the internal pressure from the hydraulic tank by loosening the fill plug 1. - Clean area thoroughly to keep dirt out of strainer cover unit 2 and fill plug 1. - Remove the oil drain plug 3.
-Drain oil into a container.
-Drain oil in all parts of the hydraulic system thereafter.

-NOTE: Always dispose of used oil as established by local regulation.

-- 6. Inspect the O ring T and replace it if damaged. - 7.
-Clean the inside of the tank with the clean oil. - Clean and install the strainer cover unit 2 / strainer ® and the suction hoses 4. - Clean and install the drain plug 3.
+- \ Hot oil and components can cause personal injury.
+Do not allow hot oil or components to contact the skin. - At operating temperature, the hydraulic tank is hot and can be under pressure. - To relieve the pressure from the hydraulic tank, loosen the oil fill plug 1 on the hydraulic tank. - Relieve the tank pressure with engine off by removing fill plug slowly to prevent hot oil from burning. - Place the machine on level ground, with the arm and bucket cylinder fully retracted and attachments lowered, as shown.
+Stop the engine. - Relieve the internal pressure from the hydraulic tank by loosening the fill plug 1. - Clean area thoroughly to keep dirt out of strainer cover unitand fill plug (0). - Remove the oil drain plug 3, Drain oil into a container.
+Drain oil in all parts of the hydraulic system thereafter. - NOTE: Always dispose of used oil as established by local regulation. - Remove the suction hoses Remove the boltsand the strainer cover unit/strainerfrom the hydraulic tank. - Inspect the O ring 2 and replace it if damaged. - Clean the inside of the tank with the clean oil. - Clean and install the strainer cover unit 2/ strainer 5 and the suction hoses 4. - 9.
+Clean and install the drain plug 3.